izzy2lost/UnrealEngineUWP/README.md

 * WARNING: UWP32 doesn't build, it needs one or more third party dlls built and some hardcoded references to UWP64 replaced.
 Unless this is fixed, apparently store submission will fail.

-* From UE 4.24, UWP only works with D3D12 and SM5 on the xbox.
+* From UE 4.24, UWP only works with D3D12 on the xbox.

-* Deployment from VS2017 works.
-It may be necessary to select Windows SDK 10.0.17134.0 in UWP project settings.
-Currently requires VS2019 to be installed.
+* Supports VS2017.

-* Plugins like live functionality is probably completely broken.
+* Custom plugins for UWP are probably completely broken.
 Old BCrypt module is removed and encryption code may need updating.

 ##Note from EvoPulseGaming##